 Although this condition is believed to be rare, it has not been included in any population-based studies and its prevalence is unknown.

 Bowlby conceptualized attachment as the biologically based tendency for infants to elicit care from and maintain proximity to their mothers.
 Babies elicit care by crying, vocalizing, reaching, sucking, making eye contact, and smiling.
 They maintain proximity first by clinging and following and later by using their mother as a secure base from which to explore the world.
 The mother, in turn, ministers to the infant's physical, emotional, and social needs and protects the infant from danger.
-Both mother and infant monitor proximity in the second year, so that the child's exploration is curtailed ...
+Both mother and infant monitor proximity in the second year, so that the ...